 2.4.2 Validation

-The CNN model was applied to all the 9 flights at both 12 and 120 m of altitude.
-In situ information on georeferenced class type and percent cover collected during each flight has been used to assess the CNN accuracy.
-These images were used to construct a validation dataset indicating the presence or absence of each class.
+The CNN model was applied to all flights at both 12 and 120 m of altitude.
+In situ information on georeferenced class type and percent cover collected during each flight was used to assess model accuracy.
+The images were used to construct a validation dataset indicating the presence or absence of each class.
 Additionally to the quadrat-based validation dataset, polygons of each class were photo interpreted in order to increase the number of pixels of the validation dataset.
-A confusion matrix, along with precision metrics such as the global accuracy, the sensitivity, the specificity, and the Kappa coefficient, was generated for each of the study sites.
-Finally each validation matrix has been merge to create a unique matrix of the model.
-A total of 536,000 pixels has been used to globally validate the CNN model.
+A confusion matrix, along with precision metrics such as global accuracy, sensitivity, specificity, and Kappa coefficient, was generated for each site.
+All validation matrices were then merged to create a unique matrix.
+Altogether, a total of 536,000 pixels was used to validate the CNN model, thus providing a geographically robust validation dataset.

 3. Results